harveydevereux/Consensus/README.md

 # Consensus
-Implements consensus algorithms on fixed and time varying graphs including a flocking based consensus algorithm (velocity matching) and a general folocking algorithm based on the framework in [3].
+Implements consensus algorithms on fixed and time varying graphs including a flocking based consensus algorithm (velocity matching) and a general flocking algorithm based on the framework in [3].

 ## Essay